zenml-io/zenml/docs/book/mlops_stacks/step_operators/azureml.md

 ---
-description: Execute individual steps in AzureML.
+description: Execute individual steps in AzureML
 ---

 The AzureML step operator is a [step operator](./overview.md) flavor provided with